stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/USART/IrDA/Transmit/readme.txt

     - Use SEL push-button connected to pin PD.12
     - Use RIGHT push-button connected to pin PE.00
     - Use RIGHT push-button connected to pin PE.01
-    - Use an IrDA tranceiver connected to the USART3 Tx and Rx pins (U11 connector, JP5 jumper must be fitted).
+    - Use an IrDA transceiver connected to the USART3 Tx and Rx pins (U11 connector, JP5 jumper must be fitted).

 @par How to use it ?

-In order to make the program work, you must do the following:
+In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files:
-  - stm32f10x_exti.c
-  - stm32f10x_gpio.c
-  - stm32f10x_rcc.c
-  - stm32f10x_usart.c
-  - stm32f10x_i2c.c
-  - stm32f10x_spi.c
-  - stm32_eval.c         (under Utilities\STM32_EVAL)

-If you are using STM3210C-EVAL
-    - stm3210c_eval_ioe.c (under Utilities\STM32_EVAL\STM3210C_EVAL)

-- Edit stm32f10x.h file to select the device you are working on.
-- Edit stm32_eval.h file to select the evaluation board you will use.
-- or edit USART/IrDA/Transmit/platform_config.h file to select the evaluation board you will use.

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the